 Foundation vs Charity vs Nonprofit: Key Differences

-Foundations, charities, and nonprofits all operate with a mission-driven focus, aiming to serve public or community interests rather than generating profits.
-And while they are similar, there are distinct differences between the three as well.
+Foundations, charities, and nonprofits all operate with a mission-driven focus, aiming to serve public or community interests rather than to generate profits.
+And while they are similar, there are distinct differences among the three as well.

 Each structure has distinct legal, operational, and financial characteristics, in addition to important tax differences.
 Read on to learn what separates foundations, charities, and nonprofits from one another.